whopperdk/gnosispay-dashboard-extension/README.md

 ### Enhanced Transactions list
 - Displays MCC code next to transactions
 - With emojis shows if they earn cashback
-- CSV exporter by clicking the csv icon
+- CSV exporter and Custom Tags dedicated tool
 - Filter transactions with dedicated tool

 ### Spending Analysis
-- Monthly breakdown by category or custom tags
+- Monthly breakdown by category, custom tags or card used for spending
 - Interactive category highlighting (if you click on an item in legend, you highlight corresponding transactions)
 - Total spending summary

 ### Yearly Overview
 - Annual spending trends
-- Category or custom tags comparison across years
+- Category, custom tags or card used for spending with comparison across years
 - Interactive category highlighting (if you click on an item in legend, you highlight corresponding transactions)

 ### Cashback Calculator
 - Select a week to analyze
 - Enter your GNO token amount
 - Toggle OG NFT ownership
-- See estimated cashback amount and rate
+- See estimated cashback amount and rate.
+USD value is estimated based on latest rate available (hence not accurate).

 ### Custom Tags
 - Manual Tagging: Assign up to three custom tags (Tag1, Tag2, Tag3) to selected transactions via checkboxes in the "Select" column.
 Enter tags in the Custom Tags module and apply them to update the transaction table.